-(1) After the circumstances which constituted the ground for staying the proceedings have ceased to exist, the court may, by ruling and on the basis of an application by a party or third party, or of its own motion, order that proceedings stayed by operation of law or by a court ruling be resumed.

-(2) Proceedings which were stayed pursuant to a ground provided in section 95 of this Code may be resumed, amongst other things, in the case that the other proceedings, which were the reason for the proceedings being stayed, are subject to an excessive delay and the matter in which the proceedings were stayed can be determined.

-(3) A resumption of proceedings is deemed effective when the ruling ordering resumption has been delivered to the parties and third parties.

-(4) In the case of a resumption, proceedings resume at the point where they were stayed.
+- (1) After the circumstances which constituted the ground for staying the proceedings have ceased to exist, the court may, by order and on the basis of an application by a party or third party, or of its own motion, direct that proceedings stayed by operation of law or by a court order be resumed. - (2) Proceedings which were stayed in accordance with a ground provided in § 95 of this Code may be resumed, amongst other things, in the case that the other proceedings, which were the reason for the proceedings being stayed, are subject to an excessive delay and the matter in which the proceedings were stayed can be resolved. - (3) A resumption of proceedings is deemed effective when the order concerning the resumption has been served on the parties and third parties. - (4) In the case of a resumption, proceedings resume from the point at which they were stayed. - (5) An appeal may be lodged against any order refusing to resume proceedings which were stayed by operation of law or by order of the court.
+The order entered by the circuit court in respect of the appeal is not subject to further appeal.

 § 100.
-Application to expedite court proceedings
+Application to expedite judicial proceedings

-(1) When proceedings in an administrative matter have endured for at least nine months and the court, without having a valid reason, does not perform a needful procedural act, including not ordering, in due time, a court session to be held, a party of third party may, in order to ensure the conclusion of court proceedings within reasonable time, submit to the court an application in which it suggests that the court take a measure suitable to facilitate an expedited conclusion of court proceedings.

-(2) If the court considers the application well founded, it will, within 30 days of receipt of the application, order a measure which can be assumed to allow conclusion of court proceedings within reasonable time.
-In selecting the measure, the court is not bound by the application.

-(3) A refusal to grant the application, or implementation of a measure different from the one specified in the application to expedite proceedings in the matter, is formalised as a substantiated ruling within the time-limit provided in subsection 2 of this section.
+- (1) When proceedings in an administrative matter have endured for at least nine months and the court, without having a valid reason, does not perform a necessary procedural act, including not directing, in due time, that a court session be held, a party of third party may, in order to ensure the conclusion of judicial proceedings within reasonable time, submit to the court an application in which it suggests that the court take a measure suitable to facilitate an expedited conclusion of judicial proceedings. - (2) If the court considers the application well founded, it orders, within 30 days of receipt of the application, a measure which can be presumed to allow conclusion of court proceedings within reasonable time.
+In selecting the measure, the court is not bound by the application. - (3) A refusal to grant the application, or implementation of a measure different from the one specified in the application to expedite proceedings in the matter, is formalized as a substantiated order within the time-limit provided in subsection 2 of this section.

-(4) An appeal may be lodged against the ruling made regarding an application to expedite proceedings in the matter.
-The ruling entered by the circuit court in respect of the appeal is not subject to further appeal.

-(5) When determining the appeal, the court may order a measure which can be assumed to allow court proceedings to be concluded within reasonable time.
-In selecting the measure, the court is not bound by the scope of the action.

-(6) A new application may be made pursuant to subsection 1 of this section when six months have elapsed since the court ruling entered in respect of the previous application became final, except in the case that the application is made due to the fact that the court which conducts proceedings in the matter has not implemented the measure ordered in the ruling in due time.
+- (4) An interlocutory appeal may be lodged against the order made regarding an application to expedite proceedings in the matter.
+The order entered by the circuit court in respect of the appeal is not subject to further appeal. - (5) When resolving the interlocutory appeal, the court may order a measure which can be assumed to allow judicial proceedings to be concluded within reasonable time.
+In selecting the measure, the court is not bound by the scope of the action. - (6) A new application may be made in accordance with subsection 1 of this section when six months have elapsed since the court order entered in respect of the previous application became final, except in the case that the application is made due to the fact that the court which conducts proceedings in the matter has not implemented the measure ordered in the order in due time.